 Thus, the case law now arguably defines a “supervisor” in a discrimination, harassment, or hostile work environment case as an individual that “works closely with his or her subordinates and has … the power [or apparent power] to … substantially influence tangible employment actions.”
 Obsurn v.
 Hagel, 2014 WL 4600270 *8 (M.D.
 Ala.
 September 15, 2014)(citation and quotations omitted).

-If you have been a victim of discrimination, harassment, or a hostile work environment, please call the employment attorneys at LaBar Adams in Orlando, FL at at 1-866-680-4LAW or fill out our online form located at the top of the page and we will contact you shortly.
+If you have been a victim of discrimination, harassment, or a hostile work environment, please call the employment attorneys at LaBar & Adams, P.A. in Orlando, FL at 407-835-8968 or fill out the online form located on our website.